-During content recovery via watermarking or fingerprinting, the Receiver receives component descriptors in a recovery file specified in section 5.4.2 of A/336 [3].
-This API provides a means for the descriptors to be accessed by the Broadcaster Application.
+During content recovery via watermarking or fingerprinting, the Receiver receives component descriptors in a recovery file specified in Section 5.4.2 of A/336 [3].
+This API provides a means for the Broadcaster Application to access descriptors that were recovered for components that were identified using watermarks or fingerprints.

-The Query Recovered Component Info API is defined as follows:
+The Query Recovered Component Info API shall be defined as follows: